-The Free Application for Federal Student Aid, aka FAFSA, has to be completed, and correctly, if you’re going to be applying for financial aid for college.
+The Free Application for Federal Student Aid, aka FAFSA, has to be completed correctly if you’re going to be applying for financial aid for college.
 The FAFSA is the single most important “document” you’ll be filling out when it comes to getting financial aid to help pay for your college or trade school.
-It’s what all the rest of your scholarship awards are based on, so it’s imperative you get it done, and done right.
+It’s also what the rest of your scholarship awards are based on, so it’s imperative you get it done, and done right.

 Registration begins October 1st of every year.
 It doesn’t matter if you have family money or no money at all, the financial aid is awarded on a first come, first served basis.
 So, it’s best to apply as close to the opening date as possible to receive the best financial awards for college.

 If you follow the steps shown on the infographic, you shouldn’t have any troubles applying for or receiving monies to help you pay for college.